UIMSolutions/uim/oop/uim/oop/errors/README.md

 The following options are supported:

 * errorLevel – int
   The error level to capture.
 Error constants and bit masks are available for interested parties to select the error level.
-E_ALL^E_USER_DEPRECATED can be used to deactivate deprecated warnings.
+E_ALL^ERRORS.USER_DEPRECATED can be used to deactivate deprecated warnings.
 * Trace – bool
   With "True" stack traces for errors can be included in log files.
 After each error, stack traces are added to the log.
 This is useful for figuring out where/when errors occur.
 * ExceptionRenderer - String